-A few days after Zimenova’s comments, the Ministry of Education brandished 558 digital schoolbooks from 14 publishers that both parents and teachers could freely download in Slovakia.
+A few days after Zimenova’s comments, the Ministry of Education brandished 558 digital schoolbooks from 14 publishers that both parents and teachers could freely download.

 “We made a deal with publishers to free up licences and make teaching books available to students, parents and teachers in order to facilitate online learning in this emergency situation (and future ones),” a post from minister Grohling’s Facebook profile read on 8 April.

 Some schools continue to rely on paperback assignments that are posted to pupils’ mailboxes.
 Public broadcaster RTVS runs a daily teaching programme while several NGOs lent a helping hand to the Ministry of Education with launching a website with tips and tools for remote teaching.
 Government books include plans to introduce “YouTube classes”.

 And yet, as a poll by education NGO Zivica reveals, almost 22% of the more than 2,800 teachers surveyed had no previous experience with online teaching or digital technologies in tutoring.

 “Teachers must revamp their methods.
 They are all doing it based on their own best judgement.
 Some try to involve parents more, others require the immediate completion of assignments.
 I test my students via video chat.
 It takes longer, but I think it’s the best simulation of real life,” deputy headmaster Kovacs said.

 Despite the hardships, many educators see the unique challenge as an opportunity to learn and spark reform, the Slovak Spectator reports.